Will Smith (catcher): 2020

 In the pandemic-shortened 2020 season, Smith played in 37 games for the Dodgers and hit .289/.401/.579 with eight home runs and 25 RBIs.
 In the third game of the 2020 NLDS, Smith had five hits against the San Diego Padres, setting a new Dodgers franchise record for most hits in a post-season game.
 On October 16, during Game 5 of the National League Championship Series (NLCS) Smith became the first MLB player to face a pitcher of the same name in the postseason, Atlanta Braves pitcher Will Smith.
 The faceoff ended with Smith hitting a three-run home run.
 In the 2020 World Series against the Tampa Bay Rays, Smith had four hits in 24 at-bats, including a home run in Game 2.
-He also committed a fielding error that led to the Dodgers losing Game 4, however they won the series in six games.
+He also committed a fielding error that led to the Dodgers losing Game 4.
+However, they won the series in six games.

 2021

 In his first full season and third overall of his career, Smith played in 130 games for the Dodgers and hit .258/.365/.495 with new career highs of 25 home runs and 76 RBIs.
 Of his 130 games played, Smith played third base and first base for one game each as well as serving as a pinch runner or designated hitter for 16 games while playing catcher for the remaining 117 games.
+He led major league catchers in stolen bases allowed.
 He also led the National League with 11 sacrifice flies.
 Smith started every game for the Dodgers at catcher in the postseason.
 He was hitless in three at-bats in the Wild Card Game, had six hits (including two home runs) in 18 at-bats in the 2021 NLDS and had four hits (one home run) in 23 at-bats in the 2021 NLCS.

 2022

 In 2022, Smith played in 137 games for the Dodgers, which included 109 at catcher and another 25 as the designated hitter.
 He had a .260 batting average, with 24 home runs and 87 RBIs.
+He also hit .188 in the 2022 NLDS.

 2023

 Smith signed a $5.25 million contract with the Dodgers in his first year of salary arbitration.
+He was selected to his first All-Star game in 2023.
+On the season, he played in 126 games, batting .261 with 19 homers and 76 RBI.
+In the 2023 NLDS, Smith had five hits in 12 at-bats (.417 average with a double and a triple.)